 If you have any questions about using these templates, please contact the Style Guide for help and advice.

 Business cards and compliment slips

 College users can order branded business cards and compliment slips through the Printed Stationery Portal.
-Visit purchasing website to find out more.
+Visit the purchasing website to find out more.

 Email signatures should use the Arial font and follow this style:

-Department / Division (if relevant)
+Department / Division name (if relevant)

 Imperial College London

 Tel: +44 (0)20 XXXX XXXX (using the international dial format helps overseas recipients)